eonarheim/eonarheim.github.io/input/posts/nes-sprite-editor.md

 ### Reverse engineering the format

 Using FCEUX's PPU Viewer and PPU memory viewing feature I was able to reverse engineer the format by poking at bytes individually.
-It took a while to discover the scheme above but this is roughly the trial and error process I followed to determine the colors of each pixel.
+It took a while to discover the scheme above, but this is roughly the trial and error process I followed to determine the colors of each pixel.

-Each row of the the FCEUX hex editor is 16 bytes wide by default, which makes it convenient for testing out sprite behavior.
-Each byte is represented by 2 hexidecimal digits where are grouped together in the editor.
+Each row of the the FCEUX hex editor is 16 bytes wide by default, which makes it convenient for testing out sprite behavior since we already know that 16 bytes are allocated per sprite.
+Each byte in the editor is represented by 2 hexidecimal digits where are grouped together for easy reading.

 ![](images/nes-sprite-editor/hexeditor.png)

-By setting the first byte to all 1's (hexidecimal FF) the first color in the palette was selected for the first row of the first sprite.
+First, by setting the first byte to all 1's (hexidecimal FF) the first color in the palette was selected for the first row of the first sprite.

 ![](images/nes-sprite-editor/hexfirstones.png)
 ![](images/nes-sprite-editor/firstrowgreen.png)

-Filling out the next 7 bytes with 1's produces a solid 8x8 block.
+Next, filling out the next 7 bytes with 1's produces a solid 8x8 block.
 This produces color 1 in the palette.

 ![](images/nes-sprite-editor/16byteones.png)
 ![](images/nes-sprite-editor/spritegreen.png)